lsst-dm/dmtn-330/index.md

 Prompt Publication Service:

 6. Read list of datasets to unembargo from Kafka
-7. Copy files and metadata from `embargo` to `prompt_prep` Butler repository
+7. After 80 hours, copy files and metadata from `embargo` to `prompt_prep` Butler repository
 8. Copy metadata from `prompt_prep` to `/repo/main` Butler repository
 9. Delete datasets from `embargo` Butler repository
 10. Copy metadata from `prompt_prep` to end-user `prompt` repository at Google
-11. Mark datasets as expired in end-user `prompt` repository at Google
+11. After dataset lifetime elapsed, mark datasets as expired in end-user `prompt` repository at Google
 12. Delete files from `prompt_prep` Butler repository
 13. Delete files from `/repo/main` Butler repository

-The Prompt Publication Service may end up doing additional work that is not listed here -- for example notifying other systems that data has been unembargoed and is available for publication.
+The Prompt Publication Service may end up doing additional work that is not listed here -- for example notifying other systems that data has been unembargoed and is available for further processing/publication.

 ### Batched vs incremental release of datasets